Why Every Serious Gardener Needs to Plant Yarrow

 Herbs in History: Some Background on Yarrow

-Since ancient times, yarrow has been an indispensable herb—no garden would be without it.
+Since ancient times, yarrow has been an indispensable herb.
+No monastery or abbey garden would be without it during the Middle Ages.

 - Best known for its ability to stop blood loss from wounds, it purportedly got its Latin name, Achilles millefolium, because it is said that Achilles used the herb after the Trojan War to help heal his soldiers.